What is rosacea?

 - persistent redness that looks similar to a sunburn that does not go away

-- small visible blood vessels on your face
+- small visible blood vessels on the face

-- bumps or pimples on your face that might sting or burn (most often on the cheeks, chin and nose)
+- bumps or pimples on the face that might sting or burn (most often on the cheeks, chin and nose)

-You may also notice that your skin becomes thicker, especially around your nose, and your nose may become swollen.
+You may also notice that the skin becomes thicker, especially around the nose, and the nose may become swollen.

 In some people rosacea can affect the eyes.
 This can cause red, sore or gritty eyes or eye margins, which can lead to conjunctivitis and swollen eyelids.
 See an eye specialist if your eyes are being affected, so treatment can be given to prevent damage.

-Many people with rosacea find that certain factors can trigger their symptoms, such as sun exposure, stress, hot weather, alcohol, hot, spicy foods, exercise, hot baths, or certain medications or skin care products.
+Many people with rosacea find that certain factors can trigger their symptoms, such as sun exposure, stress, hot weather, alcohol, hot, spicy foods, exercise, hot baths, or certain medicines or skin care products.